Neoconservatism and paleoconservatism: March 2003: The Crossfire

 David Frum of National Review and Pat Buchanan of The American Conservative exchanged harsh words just before the Iraq War began.
 Buchanan wrote that Neocons influence the U.S. government toward the pursuit of global empire and the benefit of pro-Israel hawks.
 Frum charged that Paleocons have become unpatriotic, racist, and antisemitic.
 He also hinted that Paleocons were subversives, claiming they "made common cause with" international Islamists and "deny and excuse terror."
-(Though a year later, National Review founder William F. Buckley Jr. described The American Conservative as "highly literate" and "wonderfully well edited.")
+A year later, however, National Review founder William F. Buckley Jr. described The American Conservative as "highly literate" and "wonderfully well edited.")